psychogun/psychogun.github.io/docs/freenas/SFTP-server-in-a-FreeNAS-iocage-jail.md

 root@SFTPman:/mnt # groups sftpuser1
 sftponly Filesgroup_ro
 ```
-Back in FileZilla you'll se that the folders now are listed.
+Back in FileZilla, disconnect and reconnect- you'll se that the folders now are listed (right click and choose Refresh).

 Now you just have to repeat for whatever folders you would like the users to connect to.